openziti/ziti-doc/README.md

 main branch named 'docs' or a special branch that still works named "gh-pages".
 This project is currently configured to use the main branch and docs folder.

-The best/easiest thing to do in order to build these docs is to have Windows Subsytem for Linux installed or any shell which can execute a `.sh` script.
+The best/easiest thing to do in order to build these docs is to have Windows Subsystem for Linux installed or any shell which can execute a `.sh` script.
 As of 2020 there's a multitude of ways to get a bash/shell interpreter in windows.
 It's not feasible to test all these shells to make sure this script works so it's encouraged that you use a linux-based flavor of bash.
-If the script doesn't funtion - open an [issue](./issues) and someone will look into it.
+If the script doesn't function - open an [issue](./issues) and someone will look into it.

 After cloning this repository open the bash shell and execute the [gendoc.sh](./gendoc.sh) script.
 The script has a few flags to pass that mostly controls the cleanup of what the script does.
-In general, it's recommended you use the -w flag so that warngings are treated as errors.
+In general, it's recommended you use the -w flag so that warnings are treated as errors.

 Expected gendoc.sh usage: `./gendoc.sh -w`